API Reference: WebSocket Integration

 Selectively broadcast events |

-For client implementation details, see WebSocket Guide.
+For client implementation details, see the WebSocket Guide.
 For event filtering strategies, see that guide’s Section 7.